A social awareness project against the use of hostile language

 The Manifesto of Non-Hostile Communication is a commitment of shared responsibility to create a respectful and civilized Internet space that represents us and offers a sense of security.
 Written and adopted by a community of over 300 communicators, bloggers and influencers, it is a charter of 10 practical principles guiding online behaviour.

-The Manifesto of Non-Hostile Communication for companies sets out a few simple rules that enable transparent and sincere dialogue to be established between companies, clients/customers and stakeholders.
+The Manifesto of Non-Hostile Communication for companies defines a few simple rules for a transparent and sincere dialogue between companies, customers and stakeholders.

-It was written based on the contribution of more than 20 large companies which are sensitive to an issue that nowadays is important in everybody’s life, but also at work: the use of a non-hostile language online and in our daily relationships.
+It was written using the combined contributions of more than twenty major companies, sensitive to a topic that is central today, both in life and in work: the use of a non-hostile language on the Web and in everyday relationships.

 Virtual is real

 I know that every word on the Internet has real consequences and can build or destroy real relationships.
 I moderate my tone and promote empathy, respectful listening and, where appropriate, humour.
 I am consistent and keep the promises I make online.